-- AWEX's SustainaWOOL Integrity Scheme is Australia's largest, with more than 1,000 accredited growers and supply chain partners.
-SustainaWOOL is certified under ISO 9001- 2015, and recognises non- and ceased-mulesed wool, as well as wool from sheep mulesed with pain relief. - G. Schneider's Authentico® scheme has more than 600 accredited fine wool growers around Australia, and only accepts non- or ceased-mulesed wool. - The Textile Exchange's Responsible Wool Standard (RWS) is an international wool production and processing certification scheme adopted by some Australian growers.
+- AWEX's Australian Wool Sustainability Scheme is Australia's largest, with more than 670 accredited growers.
+The Australian Wool Sustainability Scheme is certified under ISO 9001- 2015 and aligns to Australia's Sheep Sustainability Framework.
+The Australian Wool Sustainability Scheme has different accreditations for both non-mulesed or ceased-mulesed wool (SustainaWOOL), as well as wool from sheep mulesed with appropriate pain relief (ResponsiWOOL). - G. Schneider's Authentico® scheme has more than 600 accredited fine wool growers around Australia, and only accepts non- or ceased-mulesed wool. - The Textile Exchange's Responsible Wool Standard (RWS) is an international wool production and processing certification scheme adopted by some Australian growers.
 RWS accepts non-mulesed wool only.